thixotropist/ghidra_import_tests/content/en/docs/issues/autovectorization.md

 the generated code.
 {{% /pageinfo %}}

+## Loop autovectorization

-What happens when the gcc-14 RISCV toolchain optimizes the following code for a processor with vector extensions?
+What happens when a gcc toolchain optimizes the following code?

 ```c
 #include <stdio.h>